A guide to what to do in the event of a nuclear attack

 Ein Leitfaden für das Verhalten bei einem Atomangriff

-A nuclear attack is one of the most terrifying scenarios that many of us find hard to imagine.
-However, it is important to be informed about the correct behavior in such a situation.
-In this blog post, we take a serious look at how to behave in the event of a nuclear attack in order to maximize the chances of survival.
+A nuclear attack is one of the most terrifying scenarios, one that many of us find difficult to imagine.
+Nevertheless, it's important to be informed about the correct behavior in such a situation.
+In this blog post, we take a serious look at how to behave in the event of a nuclear attack to maximize your chances of survival.

 1.)
 Seek shelter immediately

-At the first sign of a nuclear attack, it is crucial to seek shelter as quickly as possible.
-Find a solid building, a basement or a bunker.
-The more mass there is between you and the explosion, the better.
+At the first sign of a nuclear attack, it's crucial to seek shelter as quickly as possible.
+Find a solid structure, a basement, or a bunker.
+The more mass between you and the explosion, the better.

 2.)
 Stay in cover